Clients API

 set_event_shadow(shadow_ms, dataset_metadata=None, channel_metadata=None, hub_name='default')

-Sets signal metrics event shadow
+Sets signal metrics event (spike) shadow time in milliseconds.

 Parameters: